 Jatinder has contributed a variety of published assays on theatre, as well as presented a range of programmes for radio and TV.
 He is the author of the children's book, Prince of Fire.
 He also wrote, with Claudia Mayer, a three-part dramatisation of The Mahabharata for BBC Radio 4 (first broadcast in 2007).

 Led the renovation of Tara’s home in south London to create Britain’s first multicultural theatre, fusing Edwardian brick and Indian wood to create a distinctive "Binglish" theatre building.
-Opened in September 2016.
+The new Tara Theatre was opened in September 2016 by Mayor of London, Sadiq Khan.

 Jatinder has recieved Honorary Doctorates from De Montfort Leicester, Exeter & York universities, a Research Fellowship from Rose Bruford College as well as an Honorary Fellowship from the Royal Central School of Speech and Drama.